 The YWPHI Fire Safety Committee does not fight fires nor enforce any laws or regulations.
 The YWPHI Fire Safety Committee seeks to communicate and cooperate with County, State and Federal agencies whose mission is fire protection and public safety.

 In June 2008, Yosemite West became the first Mariposa County community to complete a Community Wildfire Protection Plan (CWPP), a four-year long process initiated by NPS and completed through two grants awarded to YWPHI with funding provided by a National Fire Plan grant from the National Park Service through the California Fire Safe Council.
-Implementation of the prioritized projects in the CWPP is continuing with a 2009 National Fire Plan grant and a 2010 National Fire Plan grant from the USDA Forest Service, and a 2011 National Fire Plan grant from the National Park Service through the California Fire Safe Council.
+Implementation of the prioritized projects in the CWPP has continued with nine grants totaling more than $840,000, which were secured by YWPHI for the benefit of the entire community.

 Extensive logging during the early decades of the twentieth century and subsequent fire suppression in the Yosemite West area have lead to a more or less even-aged stand of mixed conifers, an accumulation of forest fuels on the ground, and an increase in tree stand density.
 As a result, the forest has changed from one that was once adapted to wildland fire to one that is more prone to catastrophic wildfires.
 When Yosemite West was first developed in 1967, only trees in the roads' right-of-way were removed from a then 45-year-old forest.
-Today's forest is now an 87-year-old mixed conifer forest whose natural condition should contain only about one quarter of the number of trees currently present with white fir and incense cedar constituting a much lower percentage of the total stand with much less undergrowth due to periodic surface fires.
+Today's mixed conifer forest is now almost 100 years old and in its natural condition should contain only about one quarter of the number of trees currently present with white fir and incense cedar constituting a much lower percentage of the total stand with much less undergrowth due to periodic surface fires.

 Under the right set of conditions, Yosemite West is susceptible to a large-scale, stand-replacing wildfire that is capable of consuming all in its path.
 A wildland fire of the magnitude experienced during the 1990 A-Rock and Steamboat fires could place firefighters and the public at risk and destroy public and private property.